commit-live-students/ensemble_methods_projects/q02_stacking_clf/README.md

 Hint :
 * You can use **accuracy_score**  to check the scores
-* Function to use np.concatenate, for loop
+* Function to use np.concatenate, for loop to combine the results of several models into one data set.